iron-io/docs/worker/languages/ruby/index.md

 Because your Ruby workers run in a Ruby environment in the cloud, you need to upload all your gems and other dependencies with your workers.
-Fortunately, the official client libraries both have built-in solutions for this, called "merging".
+Fortunately, the official client library has a built-in solution for this, called "merging".

 #### Gems